syl3r86/gm-notes/README.md

 # GM Notes

 A Foundry VTT Module to add GM-Only notes to entities (Actor, Items (including owned items), RollTable and JournalEntry).
-This module is system independet, but has an additional feature to easily move GM notes to or from the actors bio, items description or JournalEntrys content.
+This module is system independent, but has an additional feature to easily move GM notes to or from the actors bio, items description or JournalEntrys content.

 ## Installation
 1. Copy this link and use it in Foundrys Module Manager to install the Module